Dacres0/Software-Engineering-Match-/README.md

 Title: "Game Rules"

-Text changes based on level selected:
+Text changed based on level selected

 Child Mode: “Match the word to the correct image.
 Get 5 right to win!
 If you make a mistake, you’ll try again until it’s correct.”

 Adult Mode: “Match the word to the correct category.
 You have 3 lives.
 Get 5 right to win!”

-Prompt:
+Prompt

 [Accept Rules]